 The Spoonflower community has been busy stitching up some wonderful things!
 Our favorite way to get inspired is by taking a peek at what our amazing sewists and crafters are up to.
 We’ve rounded up some of your awesome projects that have been shared around the web using #Spoonflowered this week.
 Tell us what you’re making in the comments below, and don’t forget to tag your works in progress, too!

 What’s adorable, uses only a quarter yard of fabric, and sews up in under an hour?
 These knit baby leggings!
 We can’t get over them.
 These things are as easy to make as they are cute (and they’re really cute).
-Join Spoonflower friend and contributor Anda Corrie as she walks you through these DIY knit leggings, and bookmark this page–you’ll definitely want to make more than one pair.
+Join Spoonflower friend and contributor Anda Corrie as she walks you through these DIY knit leggings, available in sizes 6 months – 5T, and bookmark this page–you’ll definitely want to make more than one pair.
 More of an audio/visual learner?
 Skip down to the bottom of the post and check out the step-by-step video with Spoonflower team member Meredith.
 Let’s get started!

 Luxe Chevron in Mint, Coral and Gold Dust by Willowlanetextiles